Supply Chain Resilience

 Risk management

-If we become active in the context of a crisis response, we support our customers in establishing their proactive risk management after the acute phase or – depending on requirements – in further developing it.
-To do this, we apply our proven four-stage process and set up a digitally supported risk control tower together with the customer.
+By taking an active role in responding to crises, we support our customers more effectively.
+That’s both in establishing their proactive risk management after the acute phase or – depending on requirements – in further developing it.

 Reshoring and Nearshoring

-To make supply chains resilient, identifying and qualifying regional partners can be an important building block.
-We work alongside our clients to assess the availability of suitable suppliers within a defined radius as part of reshoring and nearshoring initiatives.
-Of course, we also provide support in approaching them, negotiating with them and integrating them into the supply network.
+Identifying and qualifying regional partners can be an important step in making supply chains resilient.
+We work alongside our clients to assess the availability of suitable suppliers within a defined radius, as part of reshoring and nearshoring initiatives.
+Moreover, we also provide support in approaching them, negotiating with them and integrating them into the supply network.

 Get in contact with our experts